Comparing digital and board games with paired text questions + answers

-If your students are like mine, they potentially spend hours playing digital and online games such as Fortnite, Minecraft, Just Dance, and Pokemon Go.
-With so many video gaming choices, kids everywhere are gaming on screens while at home, on the go, and sometimes even at school!
+If your students are like mine, they potentially spend hours playing digital and online games!
+For example, Fortnite, Minecraft, Just Dance, and Pokemon Go.
+With so many video gaming choices, kids everywhere are gaming on screens.
+Whether it’s at home, on the go, and sometimes even at school!
 I decided to use my students’ strong love for games as motivation for a fun and engaging opinion writing assignment.

 Jumpstarting the writing lesson

-I wanted students to compare and contrast the pros and cons of digital games versus board games.
-We started the lesson by having a brief class discussion about both types of games and jotted down some examples of each.
+Students were asked to compare and contrast the pros and cons of digital games versus board games.
+We started the lesson by having a brief class discussion about both types of games.
+Then, we jotted down some examples of each.
 Already, the kids were eagerly chattering about which kind of games they thought were more fun and I knew right there I had them hooked!

 To focus the rest of the lesson, I displayed a prompt question- “Which type of game is better for you?”

 Immediately students were ready to share their opinions.
 As you might guess, most students insisted that video games were more fun and the better option for them.
-This was the perfect opportunity for me to teach students how to strengthen their opinions using evidence from a text.
+And that was, the perfect opportunity for me to teach students how to strengthen their opinions using evidence from a text.

 I provided the students with two texts that gave information about digital games and board games.
-After reading both texts, students gathered evidence by returning to the text to highlight examples, facts, and details to support the opinion they formulated.
+After reading both texts, students gathered evidence.
+They did this by, returning to the text to highlight examples, facts, and details to support the opinion they formulated.

-Many students read with the intention of finding evidence to support their idea that digital games were better.
+Many students read with the intention of finding evidence to support their idea.
+You know, that digital games were better.
 However, I was surprised that some students actually changed their minds as they read.
 Based on information they found in the texts, they decided to support the opinion that board games were a better fit for them.

 It is greatly beneficial for students to discuss their ideas out loud with others before they ever begin writing!
 Armed with a slew of information to back-up their opinions about the best types of games, the students sat in small groups sharing reasons for their opinions.